 Additionally, some developments may allow payment by direct debit through a collect in full mandate.
 This means that the full charge will be collected in one instalment following the invoice being issued.

 To cancel your direct debit you will need to contact us directly on 0207 598 1600 and we will be able to action this request for you.
 If you cancel your direct debit through your bank, we may not be notified in time and may try to collect the payment.
 A denied payment request may incur additional charges from your bank, so it is recommended that you contact us directly.

 Under the terms of your lease, it is likely that you are responsible for contributing to the cost of insuring the building and you are liable for your share of the cost of the insurance policy.
 Please note, you do not need to arrange separate buildings insurance yourself.
 However you will still need to arrange separate contents insurance.

 A Land Registry search is conducted to find out if the owner of the property has a second correspondence address registered at which they can be contacted.
 This is usually needed to ensure we contact the leaseholder at the correct address.
 This search will only be completed if payment of your service charge invoice hasn’t been made and there has been no response from the owner and service charges remain due on the account.

-The following is a summary of situations which may incur a charge to be levied by RMG London.
+The following is a summary of situations that may incur a charge to be levied by RMG London.